Orientation To-Do List

-- Complete Visa Document Request by May 31 for fall admits and September 30 for spring admits.
+- Complete Visa Document Request by May 31 for students starting classes in the fall and September 30 for students starting classes in the spring.

 - Complete your Certificate of Finance Form.

-- Varsity student-athletes in the sports of cross country, field hockey, rowing, soccer, or volleyball must complete the “Intent to Return Early” form (sent by the Department of Physical Education and Athletics), due June 1.
+- Varsity student-athletes in the sports of cross country, field hockey, rowing, soccer, or volleyball must complete the “Intent to Return Early” form (sent by the Department of Physical Education and Athletics in the summer).

-- All varsity student-athletes must submit the sports clearance packet and meet all medical and compliance requirements prior to July 15.
+- All varsity student-athletes must submit the sports clearance packet and meet all medical and compliance requirements.

-- Recruited varsity student-athletes in the sports of cross country, field hockey, rowing, soccer, or volleyball are expected to attend preseason practices.
-Contact the head coach to confirm your move-in date before making travel plans.
+- Recruited varsity student-athletes in the sports of cross country, field hockey, rowing, soccer, or volleyball are expected to attend preseason practices and must submit pre-participatory requirements, sent to their MHC email by the shared deadlines, in order to be permitted to return early.
+Contact the head coach to confirm your move-in date and pre-move in requirements before making travel plans.

-We are excited to offer a few opportunities for new students to connect to each other and to upper-class Orientation Leaders as well as staff and faculty before your arrival on-campus in August.
+We are offering opportunities for you to connect to with other new students and to upper-class Orientation Leaders as well as staff and faculty before your arrival on-campus in August.
 You can:

-You can also join us for a number of webinars that cover important aspects of your transition to Mount Holyoke!
+We will also hold 1-3 pre-arrival webinars that cover important aspects of your transition to Mount Holyoke!
 Below are some of the topics that were discussed in past sessions.
 Please note, these will be hosted in Zoom, which is a video conferencing platform, and the application will need to be downloaded ahead of time.
 Webinar dates will be announced once they are confirmed.

 - Residential Life: Roommates and Living-Learning Community